Grant Programs Frequently Asked Questions

 Do I need to request the full grant amount?

-No, the amounts shown are the maximum you may request for each grant.
-If you don’t need the full amount or are only able to get a smaller match, then you can request a lesser amount.
+No, the amounts shown are the maximum amount you may request for each grant.
+If you don’t need the full amount or are only able to acquire a smaller match, then you can request a lesser amount.

 What is meant by “percent effort” on the budget form?

 Enter the amount (percent) of work time that will be devoted to the project.
-If you have questions on this we encourage you to contact your sponsored programs office for assistance.
+If you have questions, contact your sponsored programs office for assistance.
 “Percent effort” has a very specific meaning according to federal regulations and/or university policies.
-Universities have to document what’s called “certification of effort” on all federal funding.
+Universities have to document what’s called “certification of effort” on all grant funding.

 What is the definition of "person months?"
 How do I calculate person months on the budget form?